petrosTsatsis/calendarApp/README.md

 To run the app you have 2 main functionalities :

-1) View the events of calendar base on : day-week-month-pastday-pastweek-pastmonth-due-todo For example let's assume the .ics file is named as mycal.ics, go to your project directory and run :
+1) View the events of calendar based on : day-week-month-pastday-pastweek-pastmonth-due-todo For example let's assume the .ics file is named as mycal.ics, go to your project directory and run :
    ```bash
    java -jar target/CalendarApp-1.0-SNAPSHOT.jar day mycal.ics